+Coaching style

-Coaching style Use questions to set challenges for specific aspects of a game, e.g. 'When should you move to receive a pass?'.
+Use questions to set challenges for specific aspects of a game, e.g. 'When should you move to receive a pass?'.
 Provide discrete coaching, without interrupting the game, where required.
 Use student role models to highlight skilful play.
+Vary how you communicate (simple or more complex language; visual, auditory or kinesthetic cues) according to student needs (such as age, cultural background, intellectual and sensory ability).

+How you score/win

+Increase opportunities to score, e.g. allow passing to a student to score or pass into an end zone, instead of shooting at a goal; vary the size of/distance to a target.

+Area

+Increase or decrease game difficulty by changing the shape and/or size of the playing area, e.g. long and narrow, short and wide, smaller/larger.

+Numbers

-Vary how you communicate (simple or more complex language; visual, auditory or kinesthetic cues) according to student needs (such as age, cultural background, intellectual and sensory ability). + How you score/win Increase opportunities to score, e.g. allow passing to a student to score or pass into an end zone, instead of shooting at a goal; vary the size of/distance to a target. Ą Area Increase or decrease game difficulty by changing the shape and/or size of the playing area, e.g. long and narrow, short and wide, smaller/larger. ١ Numbers Consider using different team sizes or varying the number of turns, e.g. decreasing team sizes can increase student involvement by maximising participation.
-When introducing defence into a game, 3 v 1 or 4 v 2 gives attackers more options to deal with an added defender.
+Consider using different team sizes or varying the number of turns, e.g. decreasing team sizes can increase student involvement by maximising participation.
+When introducing defence into a game, $3 \, v \, 1$ or $4 \, v \, 2$ gives attackers more options to deal with an added defender.
 Increasing the number of turns helps students learn new skills.

+Game rules

+G

-3 Game rules Change the rules slightly, e.g. introduce a no-tackling rule to give students more time to dispose of the ball; allow 2 bounces before catching or stopping the ball; specify that 3 team members must touch the ball before scoring a point; allow a student to roll rather than throw the ball, or walk rather than run.
-Equipment Vary the size and type of equipment used, e.g. change to a larger and/or softer ball if a student is having difficulty catching, or to a smaller ball if they are having problems throwing; introduce a batting tee (a stationary ball) if a student is having difficulty hitting for them and/or how their involvement could be increased; or provide options they could choose
+Change the rules slightly, e.g. introduce a no-tackling rule to give students more time to dispose of the ball; allow 2 bounces before catching or stopping the ball; specify that 3 team members must touch the ball before scoring a point; allow a student to roll rather than throw the ball, or walk rather than run.

+Equipment

+Vary the size and type of equipment used, e.g. change to a larger and/or softer ball if a student is having difficulty catching, or to a smaller ball if they are having problems throwing; introduce a batting tee (a stationary ball) if a student is having difficulty hitting a moving ball.